 - The Winding Rose: flora kind, tough and beautiful with no patience for fools, performer and barker, always there with a smile and a cutting line.

 In Under Hollow Hills, the moves are called “plays.”
 The vocabulary is: how do you want to play this?
-How are you going to play them?
 What’s your play here?
+I’m going to play it safe for now.
 Hey, back my play?
 Are you just talking, or are you making a play for it?

-There are 9 basic moves, the “obvious plays” that everybody can make.
+There are ten basic moves, the “obvious plays” that everybody can make.
 Six are for playing people:

 - Confront someone, when you want them to change what they’re doing or back down.